ajbill/Log-Management-System/README.md

 ## Branch: Validation

-Data structure and transaction updates for the testing data.
+Middleware, Data structure and transaction updates for the testing data.

 1 TPS test function.